Our Staff

 Hina Asghar

-3rd Grade Math Teacher
+3rd and 4th Grade Math Teacher

 Nina Shah

-2rd Grade Assistant Teacher,
+2rd Grade Assistant Teacher

 1st Grade Aide